CartoDB/cartodb/README.md

 ### Raster import support
 Raster importer needs `raster2pgsql` to be in your path.
 You can check whether it's available by running `which raster2pgsql`.
 If it's not, you should link it: `$ sudo ln -s /usr/local/src/postgis-2.1.2/raster/loader/raster2pgsql /usr/bin/`.

 Access to temporary dir is also needed.
-Depending on your installation you might also need to run `chown 501:staff /usr/local/src/postgis-2.1.2/raster/loader/.libs` (maybe replacing `501:staff` with your installation /usr/local/src/postgis-2.1.2/raster/loader/ group and owner).
+Depending on your installation you might also need to run `sudo chown 501:staff /usr/local/src/postgis-2.1.2/raster/loader/.libs` (maybe replacing `501:staff` with your installation /usr/local/src/postgis-2.1.2/raster/loader/ group and owner).

 ## Install local instance of cold beer ##